 Addressing Common Objections to Spec-Driven Development

 Adopting new development methodologies raises valid questions about productivity, quality, and adaptability.
 This evidence-based FAQ addresses common objections to Liatrio's Spec-Driven Development (SDD) using a concrete example: implementing a cspell pre-commit hook for spell-checking.
 By analyzing specifications, task lists, proof artifacts, and validation reports, we demonstrate how well-executed SDD works in practice.
+You can inspect the full example in Reference Materials.

 Does Spec-Driven Development Add Unnecessary Overhead?

-Upfront Planning Prevents Waste
+Upfront Planning Prevents Costly Rework

 Structured Work Creates Velocity